High winds are generally not encountered when family tent camping, unless campers ignore weather forecasts.

 Debris: As winds increase within this range, they are able to launch ever larger and heavier projectiles.
 These missiles batter, seriously damage, and often cause buildings to collapse, creating more debris.

-Due to the destructive airborne debris, these tornados can act something like a grinder.
+Due to the destructive airborne debris, these tornados have an effect similar to artillery.

-These winds can launch a vehicle into a structure and can even carry large objects away.
+These winds can launch a vehicle into a building and can even carry buildings and vehicles away.

-Tornado: Approximately 20% of tornados fall within these wind speeds, the majority towards the lower end of the category.
+Tornado: Approximately 20% of tornados fall within these wind speeds, the majority towards the lower end of the range.

 A strong tornado may last 30 minutes or longer.